If you’re working on a dangerous project, the last thing you want is a kid, or even an adult, wandering in and hurting themselves.

 Another common use for temporary fencing is at outdoor events.

 There are so many events that require a temporary fence.
 Concerts use temporary fences to ensure that nobody sneaks in without buying tickets.
 Along with keeping out any guests who haven’t paid, these fences are used for crowd control.

 A temporary fence between the crowd and the stage is essential for the safety and security of the person performing.

-A temporary fence that many of us forget about are baby gates.
+A temporary fence that many of us forget about is baby gates.